Stock market today: Most of Wall Street rises, adding to winning week - ExBulletin

 Stock market today: Most of Wall Street rises, adding to winning week

-NEW YORK (AP) Stocks drift higher on Thursday after more companies reported better-than-expected earnings, while yields climbed after a Federal Reserve official warned that the end of its increases in interest rates might not arrive as soon as Wall Street hoped.
+NEW YORK (AP) Stocks rose again on Thursday after more companies reported better-than-expected earnings, while yields climbed after a Federal Reserve official warned the end of its interest rate hikes may not come as soon as Wall Street hoped.

-The S&P 500 was up 0.5% at midday, adding to its one-day rally earlier as momentum appears to be building for the US government to avoid a disastrous default on its debt.
-The Dow Jones Industrial Average was down 8 points, or less than 0.1%, at 33,411 as of 11:20 a.m.
-EST, while the Nasdaq composite was up 1.1%.
+The S&P 500 gained 0.9%, adding to its rally the day before as hopes still grow that the US government can avert disaster default on his debt.
+The Dow Jones Industrial Average added 115 points, or 0.3%, while the Nasdaq composite climbed 1.5%.

-Walmart helped support Wall Street, which rose 1% after announcing stronger-than-expected results for the last quarter.
-It also raised its financial forecast for the full year, although it said its buyers remained cautious about spending.
+Video game maker Take-Two Interactive posted the biggest gain in the S&P 500 after forecasting a huge revenue boost for the fiscal year following this one.
+This fueled speculation that Grand Theft Auto VI is on the way, and its stock jumped 11.7%.

-Bath & Body Works, another retailer, jumped 10.3% after reporting stronger revenue and profit last quarter.
+Bath & Body Works followed closely with a gain of 10.7%.
+It reported higher revenue and earnings for the latest quarter than analysts had expected.

-The retail industry has come under intense scrutiny as strong US household spending has been a key pillar in preventing the economy from slowing from a recession.
+Another retailer also helped support Wall Street, walmart, which rose 1.3% after announcing stronger-than-expected results for the last quarter.
+It raised its financial forecast for the full year, although it said its buyers remained cautious about spending.

-Video game maker Take-Two Interactive jumped 11.9% after forecasting a huge revenue boost for fiscal 2025, fueling speculation that Grand Theft Auto VI is on the way.
+The retail sector has come under intense scrutiny as strong US household spending has been a key pillar in preventing the economy from slowing from a recession.

 Equities have remained remarkably resilient since early April despite a long list of worries.
 One of the main reasons for this is the hope that the Fed would facilitate its rate hikes, which have slowed inflation at the expense of the risk of recession and falling prices in financial markets.